asdf-community/asdf-alpine/README.md

 The [`master Dockerfile`][master] from this repo serves as base for all asdf-alpine images.
-It's single purpose is to create an `asdf` user with home `/asdf`, copy the following files from the build environment:
+It's single purpose is to create an `asdf` user with home `/asdf`, copy the following files from the build context:

 ### Tool Files